 - A. Street Setback.
 Projects shall comply with the Setback ranges and minimums set in Table 6.2-1.
 Setback ranges shall be met for the percent of primary street frontage set in Table 6.2-1.
 While the remaining percentage of street frontage may be beyond the maximum, setbacks less than the minimum are prohibited.
-Street setbacks are those abutting public property and are measured from the minimum sidewalk line. - Residential dwelling units shall have a minimum setback of 5 feet. - Exceptions allowed per PMC17.40.160 - Allowed features within the street setback include landscape, hardscape (stoops, patios), planters, seating, shading, and other open space features per Design Review/Director approval.
+Street setbacks are those abutting public property and are measured from the minimum sidewalk line. - 1.
+In MU-87, residential dwelling units shall have a minimum setback of 5 feet. - 2.
+Exceptions allowed per PMC17.40.160. - Allowed features within the street setback include landscape, hardscape (stoops, patios), planters, seating, shading, and other open space features per Design Review/Director approval.

 - B. Interior Setback.
-Projects shall comply with the interior setback minimums set in Table 6.2-2.
-Interior setbacks are those abutting private parcels and are measured from the property line. - Separation from existing buildings on adjacent lots shall be at least 10 feet. - 2.
-Exceptions allowed per PMC17.40.160
+Projects shall comply with the interior setback minimums set in Table 6.2-2 and based on adjacent zoning.
+Interior setbacks are those abutting private parcels and are measured from the property line. - In RM-16, separation from existing buildings on adjacent lots shall be at least 10 feet. - Exceptions allowed per PMC17.40.160.